Power Series from Known Expansions, Geometric Series, and Partial Fractions

 Since \(\tan y = x\):

-To find this, write \(x = \tan y\), differentiate the easy side to get \(\sec^2 y\), flip it, and rewrite using \(\tan y = x\).
-The result is a clean rational function that doubles as a geometric series.
+To derive this, write \(x = \tan y\), differentiate to obtain \(\sec^2 y\), take the reciprocal, and rewrite using \(\tan y = x\).
+The result is a rational function that can also be expressed as a geometric series.

 \[\boxed{\frac{d}{dx}(\arctan x) = \frac{1}{1 + x^2}}\]

-Explore – see \(\arctan x\) and its derivative \(\frac{1}{1+x^2}\):
+Interactive demonstration – \(\arctan x\) and its derivative \(\frac{1}{1+x^2}\):

 Drag the slider for \(a\).
 The green dashed tangent line has slope \(\frac{1}{1+a^2}\) (red curve).
 Notice the slope is largest at \(a = 0\) and decreases as \(|a|\) grows – \(\arctan x\) flattens out toward its horizontal asymptotes \(\pm\frac{\pi}{2}\).